-Brexit – No Deal & the effects on EU trade marks, designs and domains
+Brexit – the effects on EU trade marks, designs and domains

-Charlotte Wilding sets out the position regarding EU trade marks, designs and domain names should the UK leave the EU on 31 October 2019 (“Exit Day”) without a deal.
+Charlotte Wilding sets out the position regarding EU trade marks, designs and domain names should the UK ‘get Brexit done’ by the current date of 31 January 2020 and leave the EU with or without a deal.

 Business as Usual